zaucker/rtfb/README.md

     };
     return 0 if exists $IGNORED_A->{$queueName};

-  * Add config variables from etc/RT_SiteConfig.pm.dist to
+  * Adapt config variables in RT_SiteConfig_d_Feedback.pm.dist to your local requirements and copy this file to $RTHOME/etc/RT_SiteConfig.d/Feedback.pm

-    $RTHOME/etc/RT_SiteConfig.pm and adapt to local requirements
+    Create a RtFb_FeedbackSecret config variable in Feedback.pm (optionally, defaults to value in lib/RtFb.pm)

-    Create a RtFb_FeedbackSecret config variable in your RT_SiteConfig.pm (optionally, defaults to value in lib/RtFb.pm)
+    Restart the rt service after changing the above config file.

   * Create Ticket Customfields: